 This linkage between the dissenting voice of 1960s and 70s’ Hebrew literature and its relevance for the American reader was also acknowledged much earlier and outside the academic milieu.
 Contemporaneous with the emergence of this new literature, influential agents in the American literary field introduced its moral criticism as a core feature that rendered it worthy of translation.
 Highlighted as epitomizing ‘Jewish morality,’ the ethical underpinnings of certain Israeli works were framed in terms of the age-old Jewish literary tradition of bold and unyielding social critique.
-In his introduction to the anthology Israeli Stories (1962), editor Joel Blocker acknowledged that the absence of a “narrowly partisan […] tough minded ideology” in the stories was a primary consideration for their selection for translation.
+In his preface to the anthology Israeli Stories (1962), editor Joel Blocker acknowledged that the absence of a “narrowly partisan […] tough minded ideology” in the stories was a primary consideration for their selection for translation.
 Regardless of Israeli literature’s politicization, Blocker argued, “there is a great deal more to contemporary Israeli writing than mere ideological posturing,” adding that it is precisely such works that the anthology seeks to offer its readers.
-In his annotations, Robert Alter used humanistic, moral terms to describe what he perceived as the new writers’ unwillingness to accommodate the nationalistic blueprint:
+In his introduction, Robert Alter used humanistic, moral terms to describe what he perceived as the new writers’ unwillingness to accommodate the nationalistic blueprint:

 If one considers the circumstances in which a young Israeli writes, one must admire his integrity and his firmness of resolution.
 In a new state surrounded by enemies, compelled to keep up a large military establishment, one might expect the literary output to be marred by frequent displays of well-meaning patriotism or misguided chauvinism.

 Alter not only pointed to the fact that the works dealt with moral issues and reflected moral values, but also highlighted the very act of writing works that address moral values within such a complex historical moment as reflecting a deeply embedded moral code.
 This morality associated with Hebrew literature was also sometimes referred to as a quintessential embodiment of ‘Jewish character.’
-In his introduction to the anthology A Whole Leaf (1957), editor Shalom Kahn identified three fundamentally ‘Jewish’ traits as basic characteristics of the new Hebrew literature—humor, emotional sensitivity, and conscience—the latter being the most conspicuous and realized in “the probings of conscience – in relation to God and one’s own self and one’s fellow-man and ideals of society.”
+In his introduction to the anthology A Whole Leaf (1957), editor Shalom Kahn identified three fundamentally ‘Jewish’ traits as basic characteristics of the new Hebrew literature—humor, emotional sensitivity, and conscience—the latter being the most conspicuous in the stories and realized in “the probings of conscience – in relation to God and one’s own self and one’s fellow-man and ideals of society.”
 In line with the typical discourse surrounding national anthologies, in editors’ introductions, and literary reviews alike, Kahn looked to the selected texts to draw generalizations about Israeli society: “One of the heartening outcomes of reading these selections is the picture one gets of Israel’s younger generation, in particular, as maintaining the age-old traditions of self-criticism and spiritual search.”

-The American discourse largely identified ‘Jewish morality’ with Israeli works that did not only depict engagements with the national Other, but which seemed to articulate a non-violent, forbearing attitude toward it.
-A case in point is Henry W. Levy’s review in the Baltimore Sun (1968) of Hanoch Bartov’s novel, The Brigade.
+As a rule, American discourse identified ‘Jewish morality’ with Israeli works that did not only depict engagements with the national Other, but which seemed to articulate a non-violent, forbearing attitude toward it.
+A case in point is Henry W. Levy’s review in the Baltimore Sun of Hanoch Bartov’s novel, The Brigade, from January 1968.
 Recounting the journey of a company of Jewish British Brigade soldiers through defeated Nazi Germany at the end of WWII, the novel focuses on Elisha who not only resists the temptation to avenge the Nazis, but also persuades his comrades to do the same.
 For Levy, Elisha represents an “unquestionably pure Judaism in its highest moral stance.”
 Similarly, in his reading from 1975 of S. Yizhar’s “The Prisoner”—a portrayal of an Israeli platoon’s violent harassing and imprisonment of an Arab shepherd during Israel’s War of Independence—Robert Alter associated the story’s ideological underpinnings with Jewish moral values enrooted in “the historical memory of the Jewish people.”